What's on this page...

 Tourists visiting the Solway Firth won’t be disappointed with the quality of beaches on offer either, with the ever-popular Rockcliffe, Southerness and Sandyhills areas all within close distance of each other, and many other hidden bays are just waiting to be discovered around the next corner.

-At other times you can see finches, yellow-hammer and reed buntings, lapwings and skylarks, to name just a few.
+At other times you can see finches, yellow-hammer and reed buntings, lapwings and skylarks, so if you spend any time there you’ll quickly understand why so many areas in the region have been categorised as nature reserves.

-Moving slightly inland you’ll find a variety of lochs and ruined castles (Caerlaverock Castle with its unique triangular shape is a highlight), while tourist attractions such as Gretna Green Blacksmiths Shop and the market town of Dumfries are within half an hours drive by car.
+Moving slightly inland you’ll find a variety of lochs and ruined castles (Caerlaverock Castle with its unique triangular shape is a highlight), while tourist attractions like Gretna Green Blacksmiths Shop and the market town of Dumfries are within half an hour’s drive.

 If you want to investigate the land further south you’ll find the Hadrians Wall World Heritage Site which has several fascinating Roman ruins, with the Senhouse Roman Museum at Maryport being a firm favourite with tourists.